digital-preservation/csv-validator/README.md

 Schema Reference
 ================
 Examples of CSV Schema can be found in the test cases of the csv-core module.
 See the *.csvs files in [acceptance/](https://github.com/digital-preservation/csv-validator/tree/master/csv-validator-core/src/test/resources/uk/gov/nationalarchives/csv/validator/acceptance).
+Live schemas will be added to the [csv-schema](https://github.com/digital-preservation/csv-schema) project as we develop them.
+Some example CSV files will also appear there.

 Global Directives